If you’re like us when it comes to all things Italian food culture, your dreams were fueled by the second season of Master Of None.

 The Italians aren’t as into their credit and debit cards as Americans are so there are restaurants that will not even take them.
 Some say it’s to avoid the transaction fees others say it’s for more evasive reasons but regardless know that you should double-check if a restaurant takes credit cards (or that you have adequate cash) before you sit down to dine.

-The Waiter Won’t Constantly Check In
+Servers Won’t Constantly Check In

-Along Those Lines, You Have To Ask For The Check In Italy
+You Have To Ask For The Check

 Along those lines, when you’ve finished your meal and are ready to go, be sure to ask for the check in Italian (say il conto (pronounced “eel cone-toe”).
 Because, unless it’s well past closing time, a waiter won’t put a bill on your table until it’s been requested.